Rules & Policies for IBS

 |Propane / Gas Use||Fire/Flame-Producing Products||Live Animals||Food Sampling & Cooking|

 |Booth Insurance||Code of Conduct||Selling, Licenses, Permits and Taxes|

 |Occupancy||After-Hours Meetings||Cooking and Food Sampling|

 |Photography / Video Recording||Contests / Giveaways||Contract Terms|

-Soliciting, polling, interviewing, etc. in any part of the Orange County Convention Center other than exhibitors' booths is strictly prohibited, and any person so doing will be required to leave the buildings.
+Soliciting, polling, interviewing, etc. in any part of the Las Vegas Convention Center other than exhibitors' booths is strictly prohibited, and any person so doing will be required to leave the buildings.
 Circulars, catalogs, magazines, folders, and any other matter may be distributed only from within the exhibitor's booth and must be related strictly to the products and/or services on display or directly available from the individual exhibitor.
 Distribution of wheeled carts is prohibited.
 Distribution from booth to booth or in the aisles is forbidden, and exhibitors must confine their exhibit activities to their contracted space.
 Strolling entertainment or moving advertisements outside of an exhibitor's assigned space is not permitted.